pktippa/learning/computer_science/programming_languages/clientJS/Redux/Redux_README.md

 ## Reducer

+To tie state and actions together, we write a function called a reducer

+Smaller reducer functions managing parts of the state.

 The reducer is a pure function that takes the previous state and an action, and returns the next state.

 InitialState is reducer call will be `undefined`.
 So have a initial state object state to return from the reducer